Reading and writing have always been passions of mine and now, as a recent certified elementary teacher, I can inspire children to love it too.

 After that first job, I worked as a Legal Secretary for several years and then obtained a Bachelor’s degree in Legal Assistant.
 Soon thereafter, I was promoted as a Legal Assistant.
 My legal experience helped sharpen my writing skills.
 Also, I found that I loved research and I had a keen eye for editing.

 Once I started a family with my husband, I decided to stay home full time, while the children were young.
 Once they were older, I went back to work part-time.
 Ironically, the job is at an elementary school!
 I’ve come full circle and still love working with children.

 My passion for writing is even stronger now as an adult.
-Within the last two years, I’ve taken an online editing course, as well as writer’s workshops.
-This inspired me to complete my first manuscript, Visibly Ever After (see excerpt).
-I am in the market for a reputable literary agent and am optimistic about it.
-I’m also having fun writing as a freelance journalist for the Plymouth and Canton Observer Newspapers.
+Within the last few years, I’ve taken an online editing course, as well as writer’s workshops.
+This inspired me to complete my first manuscript, Visibly Ever After.
+I also had a blast writing as a freelance journalist for the Plymouth and Canton Observer Newspapers.

 Recently, I obtained my second Bachelor’s Degree — this time as an Elementary Teacher with (you guessed it) a Language Arts major.
 Passing on my passions to children is incredibly rewarding.
 My hope is to inspire students to love learning and especially literature.